 Colleen Keating (she/her) is a global health professional with 6 years of research and project management experience supporting health system strengthening through both international partnerships and local NGOs.
 Colleen is passionate about achieving universal health coverage through political advocacy, sustained investments, and more and better measurement.

-Colleen is a senior program associate at Results for Development (R4D) supporting the Linked Immunization Action Network, which brings together practitioners and policy makers from middle-income countries to transform and strengthen immunization programming with the goal of greater resilience, equity and sustainability.
+Colleen is a program officer at Results for Development (R4D) supporting the Linked Immunization Action Network, which brings together practitioners and policy makers from middle-income countries to transform and strengthen immunization programming with the goal of greater resilience, equity and sustainability.
 Colleen provides technical and programmatic support to the network by managing operations, leading the Latin American & Caribbean regional partnership, and supporting the Monitoring, Evaluation and Learning work stream.

 Colleen was co-investigator of a sequential explanatory study of intimate partner violence (IPV) among Colombian refugees in Ecuadorian border communities, which explored how displacement exacerbates IPV.
 Findings were published in BMC’s Conflict and Health and presented at the 2020 American Public Health Association Annual Meeting.